 Dog agility has become the fastest growing dog sport in North American and this growing popularity has led to more research into the physical demands and potential injuries that can occur in the sport.
 Of all the sports our dogs can compete in, dog agility, is one of the most physically demanding.
 Dogs are moving at faster speeds than ever before and having to navigate more challenging courses, more complex jumping skills and difficult contact and weave approaches.
 With these faster speeds and varied physical challenges, the potential for injury can increase.

+In this week’s blog we review some exciting and new research that has come to light about the sport of agility and discuss how this research applies to our dogs, our training, and competition.
 Do you know the best way to treat an injury is to prevent it from happening in the first place?
 Whenever we do ANY physical activity with our dogs there is a certain amount of risk we take on.
 Accidents happen, but that doesn't mean we can't be proactive and help to reduce our dog’s chances of getting hurt.
 So, what can we do as their training partners and biggest advocates to reduce their chance of injury?

 AuthorCarolyn McIntyre Archives